AudeAllen/Pands-Project/README.md

 **Observations**
 The above histogram for sepal length shows the overall distribution of the variable sepal length across all species of Iris Flower.
 What we can see is that the range goes from the lowest value which is 4.3 to the highest value of 7.9 with Iris-Setosa having the lowest measurements for sepal length and iris-virginica having the highest.
 Both iris-versicolor and iris-virginica overlap on measurements and seem interlinked whereas iris-setosa is out on its own having much lower measurements.

+The histogram suggests that the distribution of sepal length in the iris dataset is approximately normal, with the majority of values falling between 5.0 and 7.0.

 **Sepal Width Histogram**